terchris/shadow-brreg/README.md

 There was one more AI assisting me, Copilot and ChatGPT.
 I'm dyslectic and I often misspell words.
 I use a chrome plugin named Grammarly that checks and rates the readability of the questions I ask ChatGPT.
 ChatGPT gives more better answers when the questions are precise.

+When creating shadow-brreg i asked ChatGPT 115 questions.
+[You will find all auestions and answers here](https://github.com/terchris/shadow-brreg-node/blob/main/chatGPT.MD) Note that the first 20 questions are about setting up the development environment.
+The rest are about the code for the automatic update of the database.

-You will find the code written by CahtGPT, Github Copilot and me in the repository: https://github.com/terchris/shadow-brreg-node
-The questions and answers are in the file: chatGPT.MD
+You will find the code written by ChatGPT, Github Copilot and me in the repository: https://github.com/terchris/shadow-brreg-node The code is in the file [index.ts](https://github.com/terchris/shadow-brreg-node/blob/main/src/index.ts)

 # Purpose of shadow-brreg is to make it easy to get access to the data from brreg.no
 It will spin up a container that holds a postgres database with all data from brreg.no